 By lending their high-profile support, our Ambassadors assist us to continue to raise awareness of the crime of child sexual assault and encourage survivors to speak out and break the silence.
-We are extremely gratefully for their commitment to Bravehearts and for their willingness to bring this challenging subject to the forefront of public awareness.
+We are extremely grateful for their commitment to Bravehearts and for their willingness to speak out on this challenging subject.

 Channel Nine TV Personality

 “This is such an important issue that affects so many kids and their families, yet getting involved in White Balloon Day by donating or raising awareness is so simple and will make such a big difference to the support services that Bravehearts provides in the community.
 As a mum there is nothing more important to me than protecting kids and I am proud to support the amazing work that Bravehearts does.”

 Katrina Harper-Greenwell, Commissioner at Fair Work Commission, has personally donated her time to raising funds and supporting orphanages overseas.
 She is about to embark on a trip to Milawi.
 After years of philanthropic work her peers suggested she focus on the needs of those closer to home.
 She said sadly, through her travels, she found that there was a common theme– child sexual assault and exploitation, hence Bravehearts was the obvious choice for her.
 She is thrilled to be an ambassador for Bravehearts.

 I am so proud to be an ambassador for an organisation whose heart is brave enough to be the voice for those who cannot speak for themselves, to stand in the gap and provide the services, support and advocacy to make a difference.